riteshshukla04/react-native-sports-car/README.md

 - 🖼️ **Image Caching**: Efficient artwork loading with Glide integration

 > **⚠️ Important**: Video content only plays in **parked mode** due to **Android Auto platform restrictions**, not module limitations.
 While driving, only audio from videos will play.
+>
+> **🧪 Experimental**: Video support is currently experimental and may have limitations or issues.
+Audio playback is fully stable and recommended for production use.

 ## Installation